Ukrainian golden ale

 Ukrainian golden ale is a local Ukrainian beer style, originating in the Donets'k region in 2009.

 The main features distinguishing it from British golden ale and Belgian golden ale are a sweetish taste and aftertaste, fuller body, more neutral yeast-derived aromatics (in comparison with Belgian counterparts), less bitterness than in British golden ale; more alcohol than in British and less than in Belgian style.
-Coriander seeds are often used, and beer can be lightly dry-hopped with aroma hops.
+Coriander seeds are often used, and the beer can be lightly dry-hopped with aroma hops.

 History

 The first Ukrainian golden ale was brewed at John Huges Brewery in Donets'k by Dmytro Nekrasov in 2009.
 It was inspired by both German (Reinheitsgebot: therefore, no sugar additions) and Belgian brewing traditions.
 The latter was discovered during Dmytro's trip to Belgium, urged by the brewery's owner, Vasyl Mykulin.
 With no sugar additions and being 100% malt based, the resulting beer differed from the Belgian counterparts by being hazy, fuller in body and sweeter, though it was sold as Belgian Ale upon its inception.
 The recipe was heavily influenced by the availability of ingredients too: initially dry S-33 yeast were used, with subsequent use of the same strain, US 05, or a mix of both.

 After the occupation of Donets'k, both Dmytro Nekrasov and Vasyl Mykulin had to flee the city and start brewing at different breweries, taking the Golden Ale with them.
 The style gained a following as a stepping stone for beer lovers, a middle ground between mass-market beer and new-wave beer, being quite approachable.
 Eventually, the style was adopted by a number of breweries.
 Independent Brewers of Ukraine approximated that in 2021 Ukrainians consumed 1.25 million liters of golden ale.

 For a while, the beers were labeled as generic "Golden Ale" or "Belgian Ale" because of the lack of uninterrupted brewing tradition in Ukraine and the persistent perception of foreign beers/styles to be superior.